On leave, 2013-14

 The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts.
 Cambridge University Press, 2010.

 Design in Context: Existing International Agreements and New Cooperation (with Tonya L. Putnam).
-Forthcoming.
-International Organization.
+2014.
+International Organization 68(2): 1-23.

 Ties That Bind?
 Preferential Trade Agreements and Exchange Rate Policy Choice (with Jon C. Pevehouse).
-Forthcoming.
-International Studies Quarterly.
+2013.
+International Studies Quarterly 57(2): 385-99.

 Trade, Institutions, and the Timing of GATT/WTO Accession in Post-Colonial States (with David Ohls).
 2012.
 The Review of International Organizations 7(1): 81-107.